JetLightStudio/AwesomeJetLight/README.md

-# C# tutoriels:
+# C# tutorials:
 If you are planning to learn C# programming language then there are a plethora of online resources that can help you in getting best C# training for beginners.
-Here, I am listing down online resources to learn C# programming step by step.
+Here, we are listing down online resources to learn C# programming step by step.
 The resources include text tutorials, video tutorials and e-books.
-Alright, here we go.

 [1) Tutorials Point](http://www.tutorialspoint.com/csharp/index.htm)